MuzhdaN/Game_PP2/README.md

 * The following bug occured, but rendering css file was not a good option for this project.
   ![LightHouse Bug](/assets/images/bugsLH.PNG)

+### Supported Screens and Browsers
+   * This website can work properly on Chrome, Apple Ipad Pro, Firefox, Microsoft Edge.
+Due to time constriant the game might not be reponsive on small mobile devices.

 ### Fixed bugs
    * Header was not showing in the game playground page.
 In the cosole it would give error as display undefined.